 We have a goal to reach $25,000! – can you help us?

-Update Friday 26 June June – We are quite stunned that the total raised is now over $14,000 – thank you!
-The goal is now $15,000 (yes, we nudged it up again), and we continue to be amazed by people’s generosity – will you consider adding to the total we can send?
-We have been able to send more of the funds to Harare this week and the local team continue to be so grateful for the partnership and support.
+Update Monday 7 July – We are quite stunned that the total raised is now over $15,000 – thank you!
+The goal is now $20,000, and we continue to be amazed by people’s generosity – will you consider adding to the total we can send?
+We will be sending more of the funds to Harare this month and the local team continue to be so grateful for the partnership and support.